Delgan/loguru/README.rst

 Fully descriptive exceptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Logging exceptions that occur in your code is important to track bugs, but it's quite useless if you don't know why it failed. `Loguru` help you identify problems by allowing the entire stack trace to be displayed, including variables values (thanks |better_exceptions|_ for this!).
+Logging exceptions that occur in your code is important to track bugs, but it's quite useless if you don't know why it failed. `Loguru` helps you identify problems by allowing the entire stack trace to be displayed, including values of variables (thanks |better_exceptions|_ for this!).

 The code::